b00tc4mp/eurofirms-bootcamp-202305/staff/cristian-giraldez-seijo/fullstack/project/app/README.md

 - [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh

 - tailwind to work with the style views
-- to run the app  you need use, this command npm run
+- to run the app  you need use this command: npm run
-- create file .env for to environment variables
+- create file .env for environment variables